brianhouse/sound_art/workshops/editing/editing.md

 First we're going to run normalization.

-"Edit → Select All" (or Command-A)
+- "Edit → Select All" (or Command-A) to select the whole session
-"Effect → Volume and Compression → Normalize": "Normalize stereo tracks independently" should be OFF
+- "Effect → Volume and Compression → Normalize": "Normalize stereo tracks independently" should be OFF

 ![](media/4_normalize.png)

 What this does is scale everything up so that the loudest portion is at the maximum amplitude.
 This is important so that you use the maximum bits you have available when you change your audio.
 Also that the scale of your audio is aligned with other sounds and the volume controls in general, so you're not turning everything up to hear quiet sounds.

-### Noise Reduction
+### Noise reduction

 It could be that there is a lot of hiss in your recording because what you were trying to capture wasn't loud enough.
 Or maybe there's the sound of machinery in the background, or some other consistent, unwanted noise.
 It's not always possible to get rid of this, but sometimes it is.